mrKJames/pre_work/readme.md

 - All programs must have comments explaining what your code is doing
 - After each program, I will ask you to explain your work in a short paragraph (3-5 sentences)

-## Exams
+## Grading
+The breakdown is simple:

+- projects
+- midterm
+- final
+- ted talk

 You will only have two tests this year.
 A midterm and a final.
 The exams carry a large weight of your grade and will be built up to in the course.
+All exams are culminating and will be completed in blue books (aka paper).

+The rest of your grade will be determined by projects completed in class- which is a huge bulk of the grade.
+Projects will consist of commented code and user documentation.

+The last major component is giving a ted talk on a culminating project.
+This can be on your IA or a completely different topic.

 ## Part One: Terminal Commands